 Why?
 Because you have to take into account the elements on the page, where to place them, what message your design is going to portray, and how the text is going to affect each visitor.

-So, instead of telling you how to create a great landing page, I decided to use an infographic to show you the process:
+So, instead of telling you how to create a great landing page, we decided to use an infographic to show you the process:

 Before you head off and start creating your first landing page, here are 7 things to ask yourself: